Club Championship

 See here for the list of races used in the PRR Championship since 2013.

-The Championship season typically starts in March (often with the Inverness or Alloa HM) and, in a year not struck by race cancellations, typically finishes in September or October (to try to minimise race clashes with cross-country fixtures).
+The Championship season typically starts in March (often – but not necessarily – with the Inverness or Alloa HM) and, in a year not struck by race cancellations, typically finishes in September or October (to try to minimise race clashes with cross-country fixtures).

 Rules